Skip to main content

 About Me

-I regularly participate in marketing conferences and seminars across the country and share my learnings through my podcast (available on Spotify and Amazon Music).
-I’ve also completed certifications from institutions like the Wharton School (University of Pennsylvania), IIM Ahmedabad, London Business School, and others — always striving to learn more, especially in consumer psychology and corporate branding.
+I actively participate in marketing conferences and seminars, and I share my insights through my podcast (available on Spotify and Amazon Music), along with my blog, social media, and YouTube channel.
+I’ve also completed certifications from institutions such as the Wharton School (University of Pennsylvania), IIM Ahmedabad, and London Business School—continuously deepening my understanding of consumer psychology and corporate branding.

 Popular posts from this blog